alackles/CMSC-150-WT-23/_pages/syllabus.md

 By the end of this course, you should be able to do the following:

-- **L1: Algorithmic Thinking**: Take a problem, break it down into a series of steps (an algorithm), and be able to articulate in words, not just in code, how to approach a problem and apply relevant principles of algorithm design.
-- **L2: Programming Basics**: Identify the programming components most appropriate to use for each step of an alrogithm and use those components in Java to tell the computer how to solve the problem.
+- **L1: Algorithmic Thinking & Programming Basics**: Take a problem, break it down into a series of steps (an algorithm), and identify the programming components most appropriate to use in Java to tell the computer how to solve the problem.
 Those components include:
   - variables
   - loops (for and while)
   - conditionals